-When requesting the use of a HUD for clinical use only, the application does not need to go through the Scientific Review Committee (SRC), nor are COI disclosures required, unless a clinician on the IRB application has or declares a conflict of interest.
+When requesting the use of a HUD for clinical use only, COI disclosures are NOT required, unless a clinician on the IRB application has or declares a conflict of interest.
 Human research protections training is not required but recommended.

 The IRB may review the progress report for the use of a HUD by expedited review at the time of continuing review, unless an IRB Member or an IRB Chair or Vice-Chair determines it must go to the full board.